billybasass/pyisolate/README.md

 pyisolate enables you to run Python extensions with conflicting dependencies in the same application by automatically creating isolated virtual environments for each extension.
 Extensions communicate with the host process through a transparent RPC system, making the isolation invisible to your code.

+## Documentation

+You can find documentation on this library here: https://comfy-org.github.io/pyisolate/

 ## Key Benefits

 - 🔒 **Dependency Isolation**: Run extensions with incompatible dependencies (e.g., numpy 1.x and 2.x) in the same application